chrodos/flash_webservice/README.md

-# flash_webservice
+# Flash wWbservice
-Web service for the FLASH reasoning engine
+In this page you will find instructions on how to use the Web service for the FLASH reasoning engine